dkelly0226/dkelly0226/README.md

 <!--
 **dkelly0226/dkelly0226** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: -->

+Hi!
+I'm DK, an aspiring Software Engineer entering my junior year transferring to University.
+Here's some basic info about me:

-- 😄 Pronouns: He/Him (i respond to anything)
+- 😄 Pronouns: He/Him (I respond to anything)
 - 🔭 I’m currently working on my BS in Software Engineering
 - 🧑‍🎓 Proficient in C++, Python, HTML, CSS;
 - 🌱 Learning Java, Javascript